apache/spark/STATIC_CODE_CHECKS.rst

 * License check: ``./scripts/in_container/run_check_licence.sh``
 * Documentation: ``./scripts/in_container/run_docs_build.sh``

-Running Static Code Checks for Selected Files .............................................
+Running static code checks for selected files .............................................

 In all static check scripts, both in the container and host versions, you can also pass a module/file path as